-"I am here for the first time in weeks, to take up my 'real' life again at last.
+"I am here alone for the first time in weeks, to take up my 'real' life again at last.
 That is what is strange--that friends, even passionate love, are not my real life unless there is time alone in which to explore and to discover what is happening or has happened.
-Without the interruptions, nourishing and maddening, this life would become arid."
+Without interruptions, nourishing and maddening, this life would become arid."

 Sarton was living in Nelson, New Hampshire at the time.
 She was in her late 50s and was preparing to publish a set of new poems for her sixtieth birthday.
 Many of the diary entries are quite revealing.
 She lays bare her soul, shares her doubts about her work and disappointments in how her work has been accepted.
 Sometimes what she writes and feels is somewhat contradictory, which to me feels quite realistic since life is a work in progress and there is a constant inner dialogue we all have as we work through life's problems, and in Sarton's case as she struggles as a writer.
 There is a constant reassessment of beliefs, hopes, dreams and feelings of accomplishments--or feelings of lack thereof.